-The grain-free dog food option from Wellness Core contains all the basics and nothing more.
-It's free of unnecessary fillers, chemical preservatives, and artificial colors.
+The grain-free dog food optio contains all the basics and nothing more.
+It's free of unnecessary fillers, chemical preservatives, and artificial colors. n from Wellness Core

 Instead of unhealthy extras, you'll find a slew of beneficial ingredients.
 Duck, lamb, turkey, and boar are combined as the protein source.
 They make up 34% of the entire formula.